Brazil judge again blocks Boeing-Embraer tie-up as deal nears close

 Challenges to the deal, which would help reshape the global aviation market as competition between Boeing and Airbus (AIR.PA) intensifies, have been plentiful and are common in Brazil.

 Four left-wing congressmen also challenged the proposed tie-up and won the previous injunction.
-Prosecutors with Brazil’s labor ministry are investigating if the tie-up could lead to job losses.
-And an investor group sued on Monday, saying the deal should have been a public tender offer.
+Prosecutors with Brazil’s labor ministry are investigating whether the tie-up could lead to job losses.
+An investor group sued on Monday, saying the deal should have been a public tender offer.

-Boeing declined to comment on the injunction while Embraer did not have an immediate comment.

-Boeing and Embraer said on Monday they had finalized the terms of their deal, increasing the valuation of the Brazilian planemaker’s commercial division to $5.26 billion, citing higher closing costs.
+Boeing and Embraer said on Monday they had finalized the terms of the agreement, increasing the valuation of the Brazilian planemaker’s commercial division to $5.26 billion, citing higher closing costs.
 The net proceeds will remain the same.

-The agreement needs approval from the Brazilian government because it holds a so-called “golden share” in Embraer, which gives it veto power over strategic decisions and any change in its controlling interest.
-The planemaker formally sought the approval on Monday.
+The agreement needs approval from the Brazilian government because it holds a so-called “golden share” in Embraer that gives it veto power over strategic decisions and any change in its controlling interest.
+The planemaker formally sought that approval on Monday and it is expected within 30 days.

 In his decision, the judge questioned whether Embraer’s 20 percent participation in the proposed commercial aviation spinoff would actually be worth something.